Scott Lively

-Scott Douglas Lively (born December 14, 1957) is an American activist, author, and attorney, who is the president of Abiding Truth Ministries, an anti-LGBT group based in Temecula, California.
+Scott Douglas Lively (born December 14, 1957) is an American activist, author, and attorney, who is the president of Abiding Truth Ministries, an anti-LGBTQ group based in Temecula, California.
 He was also a cofounder of Latvia-based group Watchmen on the Walls, state director of the California branch of the American Family Association, and a spokesman for the Oregon Citizens Alliance.
-He unsuccessfully attempted to be elected as the governor of Massachusetts in both 2014 and 2018.
+He unsuccessfully ran to be the governor of Massachusetts in both 2014 and 2018.

-Lively has been involved in the ex-gay movement and has staunchly opposed LGBT rights.
-In 1995, he co-authored The Pink Swastika, a book falsely claiming gay people were prominent in the Nazi Party and were behind Nazi atrocities.
+Lively has promoted a hardline anti-gay interpretation of the Bible, been involved in the ex-gay movement, and been staunchly opposed to LGBTQ rights.
+In 1995, he co-authored The Pink Swastika, a book claiming gay people were prominent in the Nazi Party and were behind Nazi atrocities.
 He has called for the criminalization of "the public advocacy of homosexuality" as far back as 2007.
-Widely credited as an engineer of Uganda's Anti-Homosexuality Act, 2014, he gave a series of talks to Ugandan lawmakers before the drafting of the Anti-Homosexuality Bill.
+Widely credited as an engineer of Uganda's Anti-Homosexuality Act, 2014, he gave a series of talks to Ugandan lawmakers before the drafting of the Act.

 Background

 Lively was born and raised in the town of Shelburne Falls, Massachusetts, the oldest of six children.
 He became an alcoholic at the age of 12, an addiction he explains as a means to cope with an unhappy family situation.
 When Lively was 16, his father was committed to a mental institution, never to return.
 After graduating from high school in 1976, Lively spent the next 10 years "drifting around the United States, often homeless, sometimes sleeping under bridges and begging for spare change on street-corners."
 Lively has stated in his autobiography: "I visited every one of the 48 continental states and logged over 25,000 miles by thumb, bus and train in my wandering.
 I didn't learn to drive a car until I was 25."

 Lively states that he became a born-again Christian on February 1, 1986, while staying at an alcohol treatment facility in Portland, Oregon, of which he has said, "It was a miracle which completely removed my desire for alcohol and drugs—something I had been unable to do for myself over several years of a desperate futile struggle to find some way to freedom."

+Lively attended Western Baptist College and graduated with a B.S. in 1995.
+He later graduated from Trinity Law School with a J.D. in 1999.